stefan-kolb/paas-profiles/README.md

 ### URL

-The URL leading to the Paas' webpage.
+The URL leading to the PaaS' webpage.

 ### Status